 About James Murphy

-Each year James is identified by the major legal publications as a leading practitioner noted for his strong client care and advocacy skills.
+James has practiced exclusively in damages and disease litigation for 25 years and is identified by his peers and the major legal publications as a leading practitioner noted for his client care, negotiation and advocacy skills.

 |Education:||BA (Hons) Political Theory and Institutions, Liverpool University CPE, University of Huddersfield|

 |Professional Associations:||Personal Injury Bar Association (PIBA) Association for Victims of Medical Accidents (AVMA)|

 |Appointments:||2008 - Recorder (Civil) sits as a Judge in the County Court 2012 - Appointed Counsel to the T&N compensation scheme for victims of asbestos exposure 2015- Head of PICN Team 2016- Deputy Head of Chambers Accredited Pupil Supervisor & NE Circuit Advocacy Trainer|

 Specialist Practice Areas

 A well-respected junior and head of the personal injury team at Parklane Plowden.
 He handles both industrial disease and catastrophic injury claims, and also has a specialist focus on employer's liability.
 He represents claimants and defendants, both at first instance and on appeal.
 He is praised for his creative drafting and down-to-earth manner.

 Strengths: "He gives clients confidence and presents things in a way that the client can understand.
 He's not put off by paperwork and goes through everything with a fine-tooth comb."
 "He has a pleasant personality that immediately puts clients at ease.
 He is extremely thorough and everything you want in an advocate."

 Recent work: Represented one of the defendants in a claim for £4 million relating to a rope access accident in which the claimant was rendered partially tetraplegic.